-Deb Marsh, 125 Johnson Hall, 335-2615, marshdj@wsu.edu
+Deb Marsh, 125 Johnson Hall, 335-2615, marshdj@wsu.edu (post-admission) Lisa Lujan, 129 Johnson Hall, 335-9542, Ilujan@wsu.edu (pre-admission)

-The academic coordinator is responsible for coordinating graduate admissions, student appointments, initial student orientation, graduate student records, forms processing, office assignments, preliminary and final exam scheduling, as well as curriculum issues such as the catalog and time schedule.
-She is your first point of contact upon arrival, and should be your first point of contact thereafter regarding academic policies and procedures.
+The academic coordinators are responsible for coordinating graduate admissions, student appointments, initial student orientation, graduate student records, forms processing, office assignments, preliminary and final exam scheduling, as well as curriculum issues such as the catalog and time schedule.
+The JHGC is your first point of contact upon arrival, and should be your first point of contact thereafter regarding academic policies and procedures.